Stop building board decks by hand

 How it works

-1. Open the Planning page
+- Open the Planning page

-2. Click Export in the toolbar
+- Click Export in the toolbar

-If your project uses the Teams add-on, milestones are grouped into swimlanes by team — so your board sees who owns what.
+If your project uses the Teams add-on, milestones are grouped into swimlanes by team, so your board sees who owns what.

 One slide per milestone

-Each milestone gets its own slide with:
+Each milestone gets its own detail slide with:

-• A progress bar showing how much is done
+- A progress bar showing completion percentage

-• Forecast dates — best case, expected, and risk-adjusted
+- Forecast dates: best case, expected, and risk-adjusted

-• The top items so stakeholders can see what's actually in flight
+- The top items so stakeholders can see what's actually in flight

 Milestones are ordered by status: in progress first, then planned, then concepts.